Jump directly to the page contents

 Instead of carrying out a linear historiography to recap our time there, we are offering a kaleidoscope of different themes that relate to the power and possibilities of cinema and to show a small section of what cinema can do: Association/Alienation/Transformation, Autobiography, Cairo, Camp, Champagne, Cinema Hopping, Dialogue, Distribution, Dostoevsky, Fairy Tales, Farewells, Feminism, the Future, Genre, Gossip, History, In-between Spaces, Laughter, Living Archive, Literature, Magic, Musicals, Nature, Opulence, Overtaking at Speed, Performance, Performing Documentary, Premieres, Pop & Politics, Potsdamer Platz, the Present, Projection, 70 mm, Sony Center, Rising Stars, Falling Stars, Starring Roles, Still Lives, University, Virtuosity, World Travel, Winterfest.
 Cinema can do all these things – and much, much more.

 Running a cinema is a community endeavor and this program is the result of even more teamwork than ever, involving much individual expertise and many personal passions while also representing Arsenal’s different spheres of activity (including Archive, Distribution, Festival and Campus).
 There are events that relate to programs that have taken place over the last 25 years, with revivals thus standing alongside Berlin premieres of films currently on the international festival circuit and special requests rubbing against some of our finest hours or other highlights from the history of Arsenal at Potsdamer Platz – which itself forms the focus of several events in turn.
 We’ve created a program whose diversity tells the story of what makes Arsenal so special.
-The typical Arsenal blend also includes numerous guests as always (Heinz Emigholz, Andreas Reihse, Dirk von Lowtzow, Clemens von Wedemeyer, Florian Wüst, Marta Mateus, Michael Baute, Josie Rücker, Jan Bachmann, Niklas Buescher, Eunice Martins, Anja Dornieden, Melissa Dullius, Juan David González Monroy, Luisa Greenfield, Anja Lückenkemper, Bernd Lützeler, Bert Rebhandl, Avi Mograbi, Christoph Terhechte, Ramon and Silvan Zürcher, Esther Buss, Vaginal Davis, Daniel Hendrickson, The CHEAP Artists’ Group) and of course Q&As and introductions – as well as drinks at the revived Gossip Bar.
+The typical Arsenal blend also includes numerous guests as always (Heinz Emigholz, Andreas Reihse, Dirk von Lowtzow, Clemens von Wedemeyer, Florian Wüst, Marta Mateus, Ulrike Ottinger, Michael Baute, Josie Rücker, Jan Bachmann, Niklas Buescher, Eunice Martins, Anja Dornieden, Melissa Dullius, Juan David González Monroy, Luisa Greenfield, Anja Lückenkemper, Bernd Lützeler, Bert Rebhandl, Avi Mograbi, Christoph Terhechte, Ramon and Silvan Zürcher, Esther Buss, Vaginal Davis, Daniel Hendrickson, The CHEAP Artists’ Group) and of course Q&As and introductions – as well as drinks at the revived Gossip Bar.

 Celebrate this farewell with us and join us in raising our glasses to the past 25 years and the ones to come, we’re looking forward to seeing you!